Timur Artemev: Euroset

 On April 2, 1997, together with his childhood friend Evgeny Chichvarkin, he founded the Euroset Trading House, which sells mobile phones and other communication equipment.
-Timur and Evgeny knew each other and were friends from the age of four.
+Timur and Evgeny knew each other and were friends since the age of four.
 The company's first store with a range of only a few mobile phones was opened in 1997 in Georgievsky lane in Moscow.
 The second point of sale appeared three weeks later in the "Electronics" store at 99 Leninsky Prospekt.

-In the management of Euroset, Artemev and Chichvarkin shared their responsibilities as follows: Evgeny was responsible for commercial activities, marketing, and promotion, while Timur – for financial and accounting management, as well as for introducing new technologies into operations.
+In the management of Euroset, Artemev and Chichvarkin shared their responsibilities as follows: Evgeny was responsible for commercial activities, marketing, and promotion, while Timur was responsible for financial and accounting management, as well as for introducing new technologies into operations.
 This division allowed partners to complement rather than interfere with each other, creating one of the strongest business duos in Russia in the 2000s.

 In 2006, the Euroset company reached the peak of the growth and development of its distribution network.
-Timur Artemev and Evgeny Chichvarkin concluded that they are ready to sell the company and engage in other projects.
+Timur Artemev and Evgeny Chichvarkin concluded that they were ready to sell the company and engage in other projects.
 In 2008, Euroset's founders received an offer to purchase the company.
 On September 22, 2008, Artemev and Chichvarkin signed an agreement on the sale of 100% of Euroset to Russian businessman Alexander Mamut.
 The deal was closed in October.
 In December, Artemev, on the advice of his friend and partner Evgeny Chichvarkin, who had urgently moved to the UK, decided not to return to Moscow and went straight to London during a holiday in Prague.

 Personal life

 Artemev was married several times and raises six children.
-Currently, he is in partnership with Ksenia Shuravko, co-owner of the largest Belarusian resource Onliner.by.
-In 2019, the couple got a son.
+Currently, he is in a partnership with Ksenia Shuravko, co-owner of the largest Belarusian resource Onliner.by.
+In 2019, the couple bore a son.

-In the United Kingdom, Artemev first lived in London, then bought an old nineteenth-century mansion in Surrey, southwest of the British capital, where he moved and still lives today.
+In the United Kingdom, Artemev first lived in London, then bought an old nineteenth-century mansion in Surrey, southwest of the British capital, where he moved and still lives in today.